 I keep most of my hand tools on pegboard in my basement, but the idea of storing my bigger ‘outdoor’ tools on pegboard had never occurred to me.
 I visit a lot of houses, and I can tell you from experience that most other people haven’t thought of this either.
 I can’t remember visiting a single home where the outdoor tools were stored on pegboard, but this is a great way to do it.

 It’s cheap, it’s easy, it looks clean and organized, it’s easy to keep it clean and organized… what’s not to like?
 I resolved to do the same thing as soon as possible, which was last weekend.
 Here’s the before pic:

 What a mess, huh?
 I pulled it all down, took all the extra wood ‘hangers’ down, and threw up four sheets of 4′ x 8′ pegboard, available at any big box home improvement store.
 I also bought several boxes of assorted pegboard hooks to hang all the tools on.

 If your garage walls are covered with drywall, you can’t attach the pegboard directly to the walls because the pegs need a little room to protrude through the holes in the boards.
 No problem.
 Just attach a bunch of furring strips to the walls, such as 1″x2″x8′ pieces of pine.
 They sell for about $1/each, and using three per sheet of pegboard works fine.

-I attached the pegboard using Spax screws, which are available at Home Depot.
+I attached the pegboard using Spax screws, which are available at Home Depot or online here.
 I keep these screws on hand in various lengths because I seem to use them for everything.
 They’re strong, self tapping, and they accept a #2 square bit, which is far superior to a phillips head.